keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisdefinition.md

 * **apiVersion** -- API version being used
 * **kind** -- Resource type.
-   Must be set to AnalysisDefinition.
+   Must be set to `AnalysisDefinition`.
 * **metadata**
   * **name** -- Unique name of this analysis definition.
     Names must comply with the